thelounge/thelounge.github.io/_guides/znc.md

 - Push notifications are available on Android and on modern browsers

-## Benefits of using ZNC
-There are some benefits of using ZNC in addition to The Lounge.

-- Use a terminal based IRC client like weechat or irssi on the desktop, but The Lounge on mobile and still share the same nickname on both

-- Add push notifications if they aren't supported directly via The Lounge (for example on iOS via the ZNC-push module)

-- Have a centralized block list across different clients

-- Detach from channels and auto-attach on activity

-- Run multiple The Lounge versions, sharing the data (for example stable and dev in order to test the next The Lounge PR)

 ## Setting up ZNC
 If you still like to have the additional benefits ZNC gives you, install ZNC according to the [installation instructions](https://wiki.ZNC.in/Installation) for your system.